 - Hypertensive emergency.
 When evidence is present that the patient is undergoing organ failure due to severely elevated blood pressure, he or she must be admitted to the intensive care unit immediately.
 Medications are used to bring the patient’s blood pressure down in a controlled fashion while he or she is monitored closely for signs of distress which may require immediate intervention.

 Symptoms of Hypertensive Distress

 If a patient is suffering from extreme hypertension, he or she will exhibit key symptoms that should trigger doctors or hospital staff to assess the patient for high blood pressure.
-These symptoms include intense pain in the chest, swelling, seizures, shortness of breath, anxiety and bleeding from the eyes.
+These symptoms include intense pain in the chest, swelling, seizures, shortness of breath, anxiety, and bleeding from the eyes.
 If these symptoms are present, every minute counts when delivering treatment.
-The failure to provide treatment will result in severe damage to internal organs, including to the heart, brain, kidneys, lungs and liver.
+The failure to provide treatment will result in severe damage to internal organs, including to the heart, brain, kidneys, lungs, and liver.

-There is also a strong link between hypertension and the buildup of fluid in the brain and the failure to treat a hypertensive emergency can ultimately result in stroke or extensive brain damage.
+There is also a strong link between hypertension and the buildup of fluid in the brain and the failure to treat a hypertensive emergency can ultimately result in a stroke or extensive brain damage.
 The damage can be catastrophic, as victims may lose access to normal cognitive functions and require assistive care for the rest of their lives.